 The expiation notice must be given to the alleged offender stating that the offence may be expiated by payment to the Commissioner of Police of the prescribed expiation fee before the expiration of 28 days from the date of the notice.
 The notice may be given personally to the alleged offender or posted to his or her last known place of residence.

 No prosecution for expiated offences

 Where the offence is expiated (that is, the fee paid within time) no prosecution for the offence shall proceed.
-In addition, the payment of an expiation fee will not be regarded as an admission of guilt [ Expiation of Offences Act 1996 (SA) s 15(4)].
-If the amount of the expiation notice is not paid the person will receive a summons to go to court.
+In addition, the payment of an expiation fee will not be regarded as an admission of guilt [Expiation of Offences Act 1996 (SA) s 15(4)].
+If the amount of the expiation notice is not paid enforcement proceedings may be undertaken, or the expiation notice may be withdrawn and a summons to attend court may be issued [s 16(1)(b)].
 If the offence is expiated, any substance and equipment may also be forfeited [s 15(5)].

-If an expiation notice is not paid, a reminder notice is issued.
-Enforcement proceedings will be taken to recover the amount and enforcement costs [see The Sentencing process].
+If an expiation notice is not paid, an expiation reminder notice is issued and a reminder fee is added to the amount owing [s 11].
+Enforcement proceedings will be taken by the Fines Enforcement and Recovery Unit to recover the amount and enforcement costs [see The Sentencing process].
 The matter would not normally go to court unless the offence is disputed.

 Prosecution only after expiation notice issued